About the Artist

 Lighthouse Main Gallery, Poole, UK (2019–2020)

-Large-scale immersive installation combining film, sculpture and shadow.
+Large-scale immersive installation combining film, suspended fragments and shadow.

 Un-boxing